You are currently viewing Parenting an Adult Child With a Mental Illness

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), about 8.8 million young adults ages 18-25 in the United States have struggled with mental illness and 5.1 million have become addicted to alcohol or another drug.
 Unfortunately, SAMHSA data also indicates that 42% of young adults with mental illnesses and 87% of those with addictions have not yet received care.

-If you are concerned that your daughter’s mental illness is destroying your family, you are far from alone.
+If you are concerned that your child’s mental illness is destroying your family, you are far from alone.

 How You Can Help Your Adult Child